lesongvi/aws-cloud-practitioner/README.md

  See the License for the specific language governing permissions and limitations under the License.
 -->
-Here we go again!
-Practitioner certificate!

-On my re-learning progress!

 # What is Cloud Computing?
 - Refer. to [What is Cloud Computing?](/what_is_cloud_computing/README.md)